 Privacy Act 1988 (Cth)

 Ports North is bound by the Australian Privacy Principles (APPs) and the Privacy Act 1988 (Cth) “the Privacy Act” and is committed to protecting user privacy.
 Ports North has implemented measures to comply with its obligations under the Privacy Act including the below Policy which also deals with the management of personal information held by Ports North

 Far North Queensland Ports Corporation Limited, trading as Ports North is a company Government Owned Corporation registered as a limited liability company under the Corporations Act 2001.
 Ports North's shareholding Ministers are:-

-- The Honourable Jackie Trad, Deputy Premier, Minister for Transport and Minister for Infrastructure and Planning
+- The Honourable Mark Bailey, Minister for Transport and Main Roads.

 Our Portfolio includes the management and operation of:

 - Port of Cairns, a multi-purpose regional seaport that caters to a diverse range of industries

 - Cityport, an urban-waterfront development project adjacent to the Central Business District.